If you’ve never been to Birmingham then you ought ta……….

 Healed the wounds of the Irish after the Birmingham atrocity

-The Rotunda stood proud, so tall and so round
+The Rotunda stood proud, tall and round

 The City recovered, no flags at half mast